haisamido/SpaceTaxonomy/README.md

 # SpaceTaxonomy
-Taxonomy and Classification Scheme for Artificial Space Objects
+Taxonomy and Classification Scheme for Space Objects and Their Attributes